wp-plugins/wp-crm/readme.txt

 == Changelog ==

+= 0.18 =
+* Added check to prevent self-deletion.
+* Added hook to check if bbPress exists, and display user statistics in their CRM profile.
+* Improved connection with WPI where "Total Sales" can not be seen for users from overview screen.

 = 0.17 =
 * Much improved capability management.
 New capabilities: View Profiles, View Overview, Manage Settings, Add User Messages, Send Group Message (premium)
 * Fixed issue with capabilities not being added automatically on plugin activation (a refresh was necessary before